Characters of the Overwatch franchise: Hanzo

 Hanzo is voiced by Paul Nakauchi.

 Junkrat

 Junkrat, real name Jamison Fawkes, is an Australian scavenger, mercenary and anarchist.
-He carries a Frag Launcher that fires grenades and employs Steel Traps and remote-detonated Concussion Mines; when he is killed, several primed grenades are released from his body in a final attempt to get back at the attacker (Total Mayhem).
+Evicted from Junkertown by Junker Queen, Junkrat is still the target of several bounty hunters over a valuable secret he claims to know, and hired Roadhog to be his bodyguard.
+Junkrat carries a Frag Launcher that fires grenades and employs Steel Traps and remote-detonated Concussion Mines; when he is killed, several primed grenades are released from his body in a final attempt to get back at the attacker (Total Mayhem).
 Junkrat's ultimate ability is RIP-Tire, a self-propelled truck wheel loaded with explosives that he's able to manually steer and detonate.
-Junkrat was developed by Blizzard to balance out against Torbjorn's turrets.
+Junkrat was developed by Blizzard to balance out against Torbjörn's turrets.